Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware

-The theoretical foundation for resolving such paradoxes and reasoning about causal effects is provided by Judea Pearl's $\mathcal{DO}$-calculus~\cite{pearl:1995:do}.
-The $\mathcal{DO}$-calculus offers a formal mathematical framework for computing the results of interventions, such as the interventional probability $P(Y|\mathcal{DO}(X))$, from observational data, provided the underlying causal graph is known.
-This framework serves as the gold standard for causal inference, allowing researchers to systematically distinguish true causal effects from spurious correlations.
-While this provides a complete logical framework, it remains a fundamentally abstract statistical procedure.
-A parallel line of inquiry, therefore, is whether this calculus of interventions can be directly realized within the dynamics of a physical system, offering a different paradigm for computation.
-Quantum computing, which operates on the principles of physical evolution, presents a natural candidate for such a physical realization, motivating the study of how the abstract ``graph surgery'' of the $\mathcal{DO}$-calculus can be mapped to concrete operations on a quantum circuit.
+The theoretical foundation for analyzing such situations and, more broadly, for reasoning about causal effects is provided by Pearl's $\mathcal{DO}$-calculus~\cite{pearl:1995:do}.
+The $\mathcal{DO}$-calculus offers a formal framework for computing the results of interventions, such as the interventional probability $P(Y \mid \mathcal{DO}(X))$, from observational data when the underlying causal graph is known.
+This framework has become a reference point in modern causal inference, allowing researchers to systematically distinguish causal effects from spurious associations.
+In classical causal inference, this calculus underpins a broad toolbox of identification and estimation techniques that are routinely applied to observational data.
+At the same time, it is typically realized as an abstract, symbolic procedure on probability distributions rather than as a concrete physical process.
+A natural question, therefore, is whether this calculus of interventions can also be instantiated in the dynamics of a physical system, providing an alternative computational paradigm for causal reasoning.

+Quantum computing presents a natural candidate for such a physical realization, owing to a useful structural analogy between structural causal models (SCMs) and quantum circuits: both are probabilistic at the level of observed outcomes, directed, and defined by local interactions.
+This analogy motivates the question of how the abstract ``graph surgery'' of the $\mathcal{DO}$-calculus can be mapped to concrete operations on a quantum circuit.